Belteleradio

 From 1993 until 2021, it was a full active member of the European Broadcasting Union (EBU) under the name Belarusian Television and Radio Company (BTRC).
 In May 2021, the EBU Executive Board agreed to suspend BTRC as a member of the broadcasting union effective 11 June 2021.
-The broadcaster later revealed that the suspension would expire in 2024.

-Belteleradiocompany gives particular importance to the development of international cooperation and is partnered with broadcasting companies all over the world.
-The company has concluded a total of 63 cooperation agreements with foreign broadcasters.
+The broadcaster later іndіcated that the suspension would expire in 2024, but this was later denied by the EBU a couple months prior to when the suspension hypothetically would have been lifted as they publicly addressed that it had "no reason" to reinstate BTRC's membership "at the current time".
+This means that BTRC's membership is indefinitely suspended, and as a result cannot rejoin the organisation.
+Until the suspension is lifted or another Belarusian member joins in its place, there are presently no members of the EBU who are from Belarus.

 History

+Early years (1925–1933)

-The first service of Belarusian radio went on air on November 15, 1925 at the RV-10 radio stationnamed after the Council of People's Commissars of the BSSR.
+The first service of Belarusian radio went on air on 15 November 1925, at the RB-10 radio station named after the Council of People's Commissars of the BSSR.
 The programs were broadcast for 30 minutes a day within a radius of up to 300 km.
-Since 1926, broadcasts of radio newscasts for workers and peasants started, followed by broadcasts from theaters and clubs and music programs.
-Since 1928, wire broadcasting has been developing, a weekly broadcasting schedule has been formed, taking into account the professional and age characteristics of the target audience.
-In the 1930s, regional and district broadcasting developed.
+Starting in 1926, broadcasts of radio newscasts for workers and peasants started, followed by broadcasts from theaters and clubs and music programs.
+From 1928, wire broadcasting developed, a weekly broadcasting schedule was formed, taking into account the professional and age characteristics of the target audience.
+The 1920s also saw the development of regional and district broadcasting.
+70-80% of all broadcasting was in Belarusian.

 Radio Committee of the BSSR (1933–1953)

-In 1933, the Committee for Radio Information and Radio Broadcasting of the Council of People's Commissars of the BSSR (Radio Committee of the BSSR) was created.
-Improvement of technical means (construction of a powerful radio station in Kolodischi, etc.) made it possible to broadcast live.
-In 1936, sound recording devices were used for the first time on Belarusian radio.
-In 1938, broadcasting began in the new Radio House, where there were three new studios and a mechanical broadcasting and sound recording workshop.
-During the Great Patriotic War, the radio station RV-10 named after the Council of People's Commissars of the BSSR temporarily ceased its activity.
-On January 1, 1942, the radio station "Soviet Belarus" began operating on short waves in Moscow.
-Through the transmitter of the Radio Station.
-The BSSR Council of People's Commissars, the German occupation administration launched the Landessender Minsk radio station.
-The radio station RV-10 named after the Council of People's Commissars of the BSSR went on the air again in 1944, first in the liberated Gomel, then in Minsk.
+In 1933, the Committee for Radio Information and Radio Broadcasting of the Council of People's Commissars of the Belarusian SSR was established.
+Technical advancements, including the construction of a powerful radio station in Kolodischi, enabled live broadcasting.
+Sound recording devices were first utilized by Belarusian radio in 1936.
+By 1938, broadcasting commenced from the new Radio House, which featured three new studios and a workshop for mechanical broadcasting and sound recording.

+Following German invasion of the Soviet Union, the RV-10 radio station temporarily suspended its operations.
+On 1 January 1942, the "Soviet Belarus" radio station began broadcasting on short waves from Moscow.
+Simultaneously, the German occupation administration launched the "Landessender Minsk" radio station.
+Initially under the control of the Reich Broadcasting Corporation, it was subordinated to the Reich Ministry of Public Enlightenment and Propaganda in 1944.
+This station broadcast in German and Belarusian, with news sometimes also delivered in Russian.
+The RV-10 radio station resumed broadcasting in 1944, first from liberated Gomel, and subsequently from Minsk.